hreyesm/google-forms-automation/README.md

 ## Usage

 ### Graphical View
-From the root directory, enter the following command to open the Cypress Test Runner:
+From the root directory, enter the following command to open the graphical Cypress Test Runner:
 ```
 npx cypress open -e form=<name of JSON file with form data>,n=<# of iterations>
 ```